A new conservative Supreme Court justice could boost religious rights at the cost of LGBTQ protections

 “Marriage equality, while it should be a settled issue, is still very much something we are fighting to secure,” McGowan said.

-But Paul Smith, the Georgetown Law professor, is less worried that a conservative replacement for Ginsburg could help erode the impact of the Obergefell case, not only because of the hundreds of thousands of Americans that have already married same-sex partners, but because of the way Gorsuch and Roberts ruled in the Bostock case.
+But Paul Smith, the Georgetown professor, is less worried that a conservative replacement for Ginsburg could help erode the impact of the Obergefell case, not only because of the hundreds of thousands of Americans that have already married same-sex partners but also because of the way Gorsuch and Roberts ruled in the Bostock case.

 University of Virginia law professor Douglas Laycock, who is an expert on religious liberty, agreed that constitutional protection for gay marriage is seen as a done deal.